Pitzer College: Rankings

-The U.S. News & World Report College and University rankings 2025 edition ranks Pitzer College as tied for the 36th best national liberal arts college overall, and tied for 54th in "Top Performers on Social Mobility" out of 211 evaluated liberal arts colleges.
-In 2015, Pitzer was recognized nationally as the 8th most selective liberal arts college; 20th most selective among all college and universities; 44th in best freshmen retention rate; and 55th for highest proportion of classes with fewer than 20 students.
+The U.S. News & World Report College and University rankings 2025 edition ranked Pitzer College as tied for the 36th best national liberal arts college overall and tied for 54th in "Top Performers on Social Mobility" out of 211 evaluated liberal arts colleges.

-In Forbes 2019 college rankings, Pitzer was named 54th best among the 650 top-ranked colleges, universities and service academies in the U.S. In addition, Pitzer was named the 44th best private college, the 22nd best liberal arts college, and the 11th best college in the West.
+In Forbes 2019 college rankings, Pitzer was named 54th best among the 650 top-ranked colleges, universities and, service academies in the U.S. In addition, Pitzer was named the 44th best private college, the 22nd best liberal arts college, and the 11th best college in the West.

 Academics

 As a member of the Claremont College Consortium, Pitzer students have access to nearly all facilities available to students enrolled at the other colleges, in addition to all facilities administered by the Claremont College Consortium.
 Any student attending Pitzer can enroll in classes at the other four colleges, and can complete an off-campus major if the major is not offered by Pitzer.

 Pitzer offers 41 majors and 22 minors, many of them cross-disciplinary, and each student is assigned a faculty advisor upon their arrival on campus.
 The college expects students to take an active part in planning their course of study and has few distribution requirements.
 The most popular majors, based on 2021 graduates were: